MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-pssoe-out-of-box.md

 :::image type="content" source="media/device-join-macos-pssoe-oobe/password-sync-0-53-register-with-microsoft-entra.png" alt-text="Screenshot of Microsoft Entra credentials window.":::

 1. MFA is required as part of this sign in flow.
 Open your **Authenticator app** (recommended) or use your other MFA methods you have registered, and enter the number displayed on the screen to finish registration.
-1. To check that the PSSO registration has completed successfully, open the **Terminal** app and run the following command:
+1. Upon completing the MFA flow, your device should be registered with PSSO.
+To check that registration has completed successfully, open the **Terminal** app and run the following command:

     ```console
     app-sso platform -s